 Scientific grant writing, particularly specific aims development, and oral presentations.
 Requirements: second-year standing in cell and developmental biology graduate program.

 Basic principles of neuroanatomy and neurophysiology; emphasis on human central nervous system; laboratory emphasis on anatomical study of spinal cord and brain.
 Offered spring semesters.
 Requirements: physical therapy and rehabilitation science enrollment or graduate standing.
 Same as PTRS:6253.

 Strategies involved in anatomical sciences education; these include interactive lecturing, dissection, peer teaching/learning, plastination, virtual microscopy, simulation, and case presentation, as well as assessment techniques; online course delivered through recorded lectures and online modules.
-Requirements: anatomy and cell biology graduate standing.
+Requirements: enrollment in master of clinical anatomy program.

 Experience completing a detailed dissection of a region of the human body; opportunity to create models depicting anatomical concepts.
-Requirements: enrollment in teaching certificate program or anatomy and cell biology graduate program.
+Requirements: enrollment in master of clinical anatomy program.

 Complete dissection of the body with regional emphasis stressing relationships to the living system; clinically relevant areas of radiologic imaging, surface anatomy, embryology, and clinical correlations; anatomical knowledge through lectures, small group work, independent activities.
 Offered fall semesters.
 Requirements: M.D. or M.P.A.S. enrollment.